 Clarkson explains that NAR is hard to understand because it is “…constantly changing, [and] has factions in tension with one another. … They are wily because they are worried that the rest of society will figure out who they are and what they are up to.”
 Wallnau himself gives credence to this by saying, “If you’re talking to a secular audience you don’t talk about having dominion over them.
 This whole idea of taking over and that language of takeover, it doesn’t actually help.
 It’s good for preaching to the choir and it’s shorthand if we interpret it right, but it’s very bad for media.”[x]
 Yes, by all means, let’s not allow the media to figure out what is going on.

 According to Rosenberg, Gagne’s book helps us cut through the NAR confusion.
 Gagne tells us that NAR’s defining characteristic poses a very real threat to the normal apostolic system of governance enjoyed by many churches.
 It turns out that the authority given to NAR leaders is above all this, handed down by the Holy Spirit, not only to the so-called apostles, but to prophets, etc. within NAR.
-He tells us, “…the ‘amount of spiritual authority delegated by the Holy Spirit to individuals,’” which was also “applicable to non-charismatic church leaders.”
+He tells us of “…the ‘amount of spiritual authority delegated by the Holy Spirit to individuals,’” which was also “applicable to non-charismatic church leaders.”
 Thus, NAR revolves around restoring an Iron Age apostolic system of governance.
 This is a direct challenge to the typical democratic structure of churches based on systems of elders, and is an attempt to reverse the Protestant Reformation tenet of focusing on individual believers “working out their own salvation.”
 I can’t help but wonder whether this is a contributing factor lighting a fire under certain evangelical communities that are now working hard to expose Christian Nationalism.
-I’m happy they are doing this, but I wonder at their reasoning, whether it is driven by altruism, bettering the community at large, or self-interest.
+I’m happy they are doing this, but I wonder at their reasoning, whether it is driven by altruism, bettering the community at large, or self-interest?

 The Trump presidency has brought Christian Nationalism out of the dark of night and into the light of day.
 According to Gagne, there has been a “mainstreaming of spiritual warfare,”[xi] since Trump first became president.
 We can see this ourselves, right?
 Christian Nationalism is no longer a new term of speech, although more people still need to learn about what it means.
 It’s familiar now and we see the label much more than before.
 Yet, the Trump Republicans continue to spout religious rhetoric left and right, as they wield religious terms and verbiage like Iron Age weapons, to demonize and disqualify their political opponents.

 Such talk has only increased during this 2024 election period.
 And NAR is still a factor in spreading the “big lie.”
-This is because Christian Nationalists are still very much at war and we must keep up the fight, we must start seeing Christian Nationalism and call it out!
+This is because Christian Nationalists are still very much at war with all of us, and we must keep up the fight, we must start seeing Christian Nationalism and call it out!
 One sign that NAR is beginning to feel the pressure of being exposed is their publication of a “NAR & Christian Nationalism Statement.”
 It is a long list of denials.
 Think, “Pay no attention to the man behind the screen.”

 But, I have news for the Christian Nationalists.
 We are in this fight, too.
 We will fight them tooth and nail for our country and our democracy.
 And we know what happens when we fight.
 That’s right.
 We Win!